Beginners Guide How To Develop A Shopify App | AppDevelopmentPros

 Shopify-local-Host-Tunneling

 Testing applications in the developing phase can be troublesome in some cases because Shopify can’t return callbacks to the localhost: 3000 address.
-In order to make it work, a tunnel is created with an attached legitimate domain name.
-To handle the traffic, it is installed into the command line allowing Shopify to successfully send callbacks to this valid hosting address.
-The localhost:3000 not being a public address requires app authorization that will allow an HTTP address to do so, making it necessary to install in the command-line interface to create a secure tunnel from your local machine.
+To make it work, a tunnel is created with an attached legitimate domain name.
+To handle the traffic, it is installed into the command line, allowing Shopify to send callbacks to this valid hosting address successfully.
+The localhost:3000, not a public address, requires app authorization to allow an HTTP address.
+It is necessary to install in the command-line interface to create a secure tunnel from your local machine.

 Testing Orders